 As La Julerie is in such a quiet location, several families will bring their bikes so their children can practise their riding on quiet country roads with very little traffic.
 There is sufficient parking space for all of the guests cars.

-SPECIAL LATE BOOKING DISCOUNTS OFFERED 20% ON ANY 7 DAYS IN JUNE, 10% ON WEEK 19-26 JULY 2014 Our booking terms request a 25% non-refundable deposit be paid on confirmation of a booking with the balance being paid 10 weeks prior to arrival.
+SPECIAL LATE BOOKING DISCOUNTS OFFERED 20% ON ANY 7 DAYS IN JUNE, OR JULY Our booking terms request a 25% non-refundable deposit be paid on confirmation of a booking with the balance being paid 10 weeks prior to arrival.
 Details of our UK and French bank account are quoted on the booking agreement and we request that payments be made by bank transfer into which ever account is more convenient.
 Although prices are quoted in Euros, Payment can be made in sterling; I receive the commercial exchange rates daily from CaxtonFX and use these to convert.